Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. Installing Printers and Drivers with PnpUtil

-In this option, we are going to use the PnPutil tool to “Stage” the Printer Driver to the Windows Driver Store.
+In this option, we will use the PnPutil tool to “Stage” the Printer Driver to the Windows Driver Store.
 The driver needs to be “staged” (Copied to the Driver Store AKA /Add-driver) before we can make use of it to install the printer driver (Add-PrinterDriver).
 After we have staged and installed the required drivers, we can install the printer itself!

 Let’s start with downloading the driver first, so we can begin!